JetBrains/kotlin/kotlin-native/NEW_MM.md

 # New memory model migration guide

-> The new MM is Experimental.
+> The new memory model is Experimental.
 It's not production-ready and may be changed at any time.
 > Opt-in is required (see the details below), and you should use it only for evaluation purposes.
 We would appreciate your feedback on it in [YouTrack](https://youtrack.jetbrains.com/issue/KT-48525).

-In the new MM, we are lifting restrictions placed on object sharing: there's no need to freeze objects to share them between threads.
+In the new memory model (MM), we're lifting restrictions on object sharing: there's no need to freeze objects to share them between threads anymore.

 In particular:
 * Top-level properties can be accessed and modified by any thread without using `@SharedImmutable`.
 * Objects passing through interop can be accessed and modified by any thread without freezing them.
-* `Worker.executeAfter` will no longer require `operation` to be frozen.
+* `Worker.executeAfter` no longer requires `operation` to be frozen.
-* `Worker.execute` will no longer require `producer` to return an isolated object subgraph.
+* `Worker.execute` no longer requires `producer` to return an isolated object subgraph.
 * Reference cycles containing `AtomicReference` and `FreezableAtomicReference` do not cause memory leaks anymore.

-A few caveats:
+A few precautions:
 * As with the previous MM, memory is not reclaimed eagerly: an object is reclaimed only when GC happens.
 This extends to Swift/ObjC objects that crossed interop boundary into Kotlin/Native.
 * `AtomicReference` from `kotlin.native.concurrent` still requires freezing the `value`.
-Instead, you can use `FreezableAtomicReference` or `AtomicRef` from `atomicfu`.
-Note that `atomicfu` has not reached 1.x yet.
+Instead, you can use `FreezableAtomicReference` or `AtomicRef` from `atomicfu`. _Note that `atomicfu` has not reached 1.x yet_.
 * `deinit` on Swift/ObjC objects (and the objects referred to by them) will be called on a different thread if these objects cross interop boundary into Kotlin/Native.
 * When calling Kotlin suspend functions from Swift, completion handlers might be called on threads other than the main.

-Together with the new MM, we are bringing in another set of changes:
+Together with the new MM, we're bringing in another set of changes:
 * Global properties are initialized lazily when the file they are defined in is first accessed.
 Previously global properties were initialized at the program startup.
 This is in line with Kotlin/JVM.
   As a workaround, properties that must be initialized at the program start can be marked with `@EagerInitialization`.
 Before using, consult the docs for `@EagerInitialization`.
 * `by lazy {}` properties support thread-safety modes and do not handle unbounded recursion.
 This is in line with Kotlin/JVM.
-* Exceptions escaping `operation` in `Worker.executeAfter` are processed like in other parts of the runtime: by trying to execute a user-defined unhandled exception hook or terminating the program if the hook was not found or failed with exception itself.
+* Exceptions that escape `operation` in `Worker.executeAfter` are processed like in other parts of the runtime: by trying to execute a user-defined unhandled exception hook or terminating the program if the hook was not found or failed with exception itself.

 ## Enable the new MM